-In this unit you will develop an understanding of optical fibre communications from the basic components up to the system levels.
-You will analyse various optical fibre link parameters including loss, bandwidth and error rate.
-You will characterise optical components and systems using practical experiments and advanced simulation tools during laboratory sessions for on-campus students or during residential school for mixed mode students.
-You will conduct a literature/technology review into a specialised topic and utilise the advanced knowledge to design sophisticated optical communications systems.
-Upon completion of this unit, you will gain advanced knowledge to analyse and design complex optical communication systems.
-Prior knowledge of basic concepts of electrical circuit analysis, signals and linear systems and fundamental electromagnetic theory is assumed.
-Online students are required to attend compulsory residential school.
+In this unit, you will develop an understanding of optical fibre communications from the basic components up to the system levels.
+You will analyse various optical fibre link parameters including loss, bandwidth and bit error rate.
+You will characterise optical components and systems using practical experiments and advanced simulation tools during laboratory/workshop sessions for on-campus students or during a residential school for mixed-mode students.
+Upon completion of this unit, you will gain advanced knowledge to analyse and design of complex optical communication systems.
+Prior knowledge of basic concepts of electrical circuit analysis, signals and systems and fundamental electromagnetic theory is assumed.
+Online students are also required to attend a compulsory residential school.

 |Student Contribution Band||2|

 |Fraction of Full-Time Student Load||0.25|

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).